siddhant-khisty/events/hashnode/README.md

 ### How to win the grand prize
 Each month there will be a grand prize such as Apple iPhones, Macbooks, etc.

-At the end of the month, the person who writes the best blogs will win the grand prize.
+At the end of the month, the person who writes the best quality blogs will win the grand prize.

 ### Special track
 Apart from the 4 tracks mentioned above, we will occasionally be having a special track as well.
 This special track will be based on a certain theme for the month.